novoaj/UI-UX-cs571-f23/README.md

 # Intro to UI/UX CS571

-This class taught web development and design through the use of Barebones JS/CSS/HTML, React, and ReactNative
+This class taught web development and design through the use of JS/CSS/HTML, React, and ReactNative

 course github repo: https://github.com/CS571-F23